automated-assessment/nexus_monorepo/README.md

 #### Environment Variables
 - `NEXUS_ACCESS_TOKEN`: valid access token registered with Nexus **(required)**
 - `NEXUS_BASE_URL`: the base URL (without trailing `/`) of Nexus  _(default: `http://localhost:3000`)_
+- `NEXUS_SUB_DIR`: the subdirectory in which Nexus is hosted, if any
 - `NEXUS_TOOL_CANONICAL_NAME`: the canonical (unique) name that Nexus associates with this tool _(default: `javac`)_
 - `PORT`: _(default: `5000`)_